seanbaxter/shaders/README.md

     2. `[[spirv::layout(std430)]]`
     3. `[[spirv::layout(scalar)]]`

-* More shader extensions:
+* More shader extensions.
+Requests?
-    1. `OVR_multiview` for faster stereo head-mounted display rendering.

-* Separated samplers/textures.
-(Vulkan only.)
 * Subpass inputs.
 (Vulkan only.)

-* A `#pragma spirv` namespace for issuing module-wide SPIR-V and DXIL directives.

 * A pipeline-like markup for naming shaders which may appear in the same shader program.
 This will enable automatic assignment of resources bindings.

 Some larger features I want to get to ASAP:

 * A Circle compiler for Windows.
+This enables single-source D3D12 compilation.
 I need Microsoft's cooperation in accessing the Visual C++ ABI docs for this to happen.
-* A Circle extension for the PlayStation Shading Language (PSSL) binary format, to support PS4 and PS5.

 A single set of shader attributes can be rich enough for all three shader backend targets, so that the `spirv` attribute namespace can be replaced with the more generic `shader` namespace.